List of Pixar film references: Companies

 To avoid overt product placement in Pixar films, a series of fictional companies are used as placeholders.
 Some appear only in one franchise (such as fictional NASCAR sponsors in Cars) but others serve as recurring themes.

 Buy-n-Large (BnL)

-Buy-n-Large is a fictional mega-corporation that first appeared in WALL-E as the entity which controlled all economic and government services on the future Earth.
+Buy-n-Large is a fictional megacorporation that first appeared in WALL-E as the entity which controlled all economic and government services on the future Earth.